Military history of Croatia: Bosnian War

 In terms of Croatian involvement in Bosnian War, CIA claims that in 1992 Croatian strategy and policy towards Bosnia and Herzegovina was shaped by president Tuđman and so-called Herzegovina lobby's vision, who considered that Bosnia and Herzegovina cannot be preserved as a unified state.
 Tuđman apparently considered Banovina Hrvatska as legitimate and desirable model of territorial defining of Croatia.

 As the war in Croatia entered a ceasefire phase in 1992, while the Bosnian War was only beginning, Zagreb sent shipments of weapons to Bosnian Croats and allowed Bosnian Croats serving in HV to bring their weapons home, where they helped forming the Bosnian Croat army Croatian Defense Council (HVO).
 In certain cases still nascent HVO forces were commanded and organized by HV officers for which CIA refers to them as HV/HVO.
+Foreign Arabic mujahideen fighters (formerly participating in conflicts in Afghanistan and Pakistan) arrived to Bosnia and Herzegovina across Croatia in two waves.
+The first wave of mujahedeens arrived throughout 1992.
+The second wave of mujahedeeds arrived in spring 1994 after cessation of hostilities in Croat-Bosniak War.

 During the 1994 and 1995 Croatia supplied Bosnian 5th Corps defending Bihać with ammunition and medical supplies by an airbridge across Serb held territory.
 Altogether 101 helicopter flights were organised; out of which 91 ended successfully while 10 failed.
 As Serb forces tightened their grip on Bihać, by the late 1994, Croatians assessed potential fall of enclave as a threat to its own strategic position and threatened to intervene in the matter.
 Croatians feared that if Bihać falls the Serb forces engaged in the siege would be able to redeploy to wider Karlovac area, where territory of Croatia was only ten kilometers deep before Slovenian border.
 In order to deter Serbs from further attacking Bihać, as well as to improve its own positions arount Knin, Croatians launched Operation Winter '94 in late 1994.
 As situation for Bosniak Army deteriorated in relation to Bosnian Serbs, Bosniaks asked Croatia for urgent help in July 1995, which resulted in signing of Split Agreement between Croatian and Bosnian government and established alliance between Croats and Bosniaks in the Bosnian War.
-CIA also assessed that Operation Storm as well as joint Croat/Bosniak offensives in autumn 1995, more than NATO's air campaign against Bosnian Serbs turned out to be decisive factor in bringing Bosnian Serbs to negotiating table and ending the Bosnian War.
+CIA also assessed that Operation Storm as well as joint Croat/Bosniak offensives in autumn 1995, had greater influence than NATO's air campaign in bringing Bosnian Serbs to negotiating table which ended the Bosnian War.